Anwarvic/Dan-Jurafsky--Chris-Manning--NLP/README.md

 # Dan Jurafsky & Chris-Manning: Natural Language Processing 2012
-This is my solution of the Natural Language Processing Coursera course made by Dan Jurafsky, Chris Manning in Winter 2012.
+Reference to other person's solution of the Natural Language Processing Coursera course made by Dan Jurafsky, Chris Manning in Winter 2012.
 This course was deleted from Coursera Database, but you can get the videos from this YouTube channel:

 https://www.youtube.com/playlist?list=PLQiyVNMpDLKnZYBTUOlSI9mi9wAErFtFm